ericacha/guess_my_number/readme.md

 ### Erica Cha | January 1st, 2016

 ###Description
-A form is created in HTML, once submitted connects with the PHP file and returns a message to the user.
-Added a button to allow the user to try again.
+A form asks the player to guess the number that has been selected random by the computer.
+The message will return if the guess is correct.
+Added a button to try again.

 ###Technologies Used:
 - PHP